HaoWeiHe/easySearch/README.md

 # easySearch
-This project aim to help you to find out the similary query under your folder.
-(Noticed that if this kind of action happpend frequently and the corpus isn't motified that much, highly recommend to search for a search engine, eg. Elasticsearch)
+This project aims to help you to find out the similarity query under your folder.
+(Noticed that if this kind of action happened frequently and the corpus isn't modified that much, highly recommend searching for a search engine, eg. Elasticsearch)

 ## Prepare Your Data
 Put your files in `data` the folder